“I am Constantly amazed at the clarity and vividness of colors now.”– Jane L. – Advanced lens & Laser Cataract Surgery Patient

 Some patients choose to have cataract surgery even before they develop vision-blocking cataracts.
 For these patients, who are typically in their 50s, refractive lens surgery is performed in order to eliminate or reduce the need for glasses and to regain their near vision.
 With their astigmatism managed and a multi-focal lens implanted, the vast majority (92% in the official FDA study) of these patients see well at distance, intermediate, and near, and they never or just occasionally use glasses.
 The remaining 8% also saw quite well, but they used glasses more than just occasionally.

 The bottom line is: If you're happy with your vision and it doesn't cause difficulties with reading, computer use, driving, working, or your active lifestyle, then you should postpone the surgery.
-If you want and need better vision for your activities right now, and would like to see more clearly, then schedule your surgery with one of the best cataract surgeons in Los Angeles, Dr. Robert Maloney.
+If you want and need better vision for your activities right now, and would like to see more clearly, then schedule your surgery with some of the best cataract surgeons in Los Angeles, Dr. Robert Maloney and Dr. Neda Shamie.

 They are your eyes, and you decide what's best.